A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Reconstruction of numerical approximations

 We need this specific reconstruction for the chemical concentration, such that our perturbed equation has the form of (\ref{res_bdrKS}), i.e. there is no residual in the second equation.
 Other reconstructions, inducing residuals in the second equation, would require a different stability framework.

 In accordance with the stability frameworks above, we interpret $(\tilde{\rho},\tilde{c})$ as a solution to (\ref{res_bdrKS}).

-\begin{Remark} Note, that the Morley interpolant $\tilde{\rho}$ is computable, and is required for the computation of the a posteriori residual estimates, see \autoref{aposterirorierror}.
-On the other hand, the elliptic reconstruction $\tilde{c}$ is non-computable and a purely theoretical object, which will be estimated by computable terms in \autoref{aposterirorierror}. \end{Remark}
+\begin{Remark} Note, that the Morley interpolant $\tilde{\rho}$ is computable, and is required for the computation of the a posteriori residual estimates, see Section~\ref{aposterirorierror}.
+On the other hand, the elliptic reconstruction $\tilde{c}$ is not computable and a purely theoretical object, which will be estimated by computable terms in the following. \end{Remark} \begin{Remark} In the same spirit, for all $t \in [0,T]$, the term $\norm{\nabla \tilde{c}(t,\cdot)}_{L^\infty}$ is not computable.
+For brevity, we omit the $t$-dependence in the sequel.
+We provide an upper bound for $\norm{\nabla \tilde{c}}_{L^\infty}$ as follows. \begin{enumerate} \item[i)] Via the Sobolev embedding $W^{2,d + \mu}(\mathbb{T}^n) \hookrightarrow W^{1,\infty}(\mathbb{T}^n)$ for all $\mu > 0$ and elliptic regularity in $L^p$-spaces, see \cite[Theorem 9.11]{Gilbarg1977}, we have